viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 Add "babygates" or rails to keep the mouse from wandering off if it catches some friction.

 <div class="td-max-width-on-larger-screens">
   {{<gif webm_src="../../img/single-component-tutorials-servo-mousemover/finish-box.webm" mp4_src="../../img/single-component-tutorials-servo-mousemover/finish-box.mp4" alt="This is sped up gif showing a person plugging in the power cable to the raspberry pi through the power hole made earlier, then pushing the rocker switch to turn it on.
-When the raspberry pi is turned on, the circle turns for a millisecond.
+When the Raspberry Pi is turned on, the circle turns for a millisecond.
 Then they draw a swirl design on the circle.
 Then they make the circle spin and put a mouse on it and it falls off immediately.
-The next thing they do is they put cardboard on two sides of the box and at the end they place the mouse on top.">}}
+The next thing they do is they put cardboard on two sides of the box and at the end, they place the mouse on top.">}}
 </div>

 ### Control your robot with code